lieszkol/november-gallery/README.md

  3. Select the folder you uploaded your images to and how you want them displayed

 Behind the scenes, November Gallery makes use of the [Image Resizer plugin](https://octobercms.com/plugin/toughdeveloper-imageresizer) to generate thumbnails of your images, and the excellent [UniteGallery jQuery Gallery Plugin](https://github.com/vvvmax/unitegallery).
-#### Fetaures
+### Fetaures
+ - Various gallery options:

- - Various gallery options thanks to the versatility of UniteGallery: tiles (arranged in columns, justified, or laid out in a grid), carousel, slider, or as a pop-up lightbox that can be opened from a link/button
+	 - tiles (arranged in columns, justified, or laid out in a grid)
+	 - carousel
+	 - slider
+	 - pop-up lightbox that can be opened from a link/button
- - Some of its awesome features: responsive/touch enabled/skinnable/themable/gallery buttons/keyboard control etc.
+ - Responsive/touch enabled/skinnable/themable/gallery buttons/keyboard control etc.

 ## Requirements
 ## Installation